kpister/bamboozled_panda/README.md

 BamboozledPanda.create_donation(50000, #amount in cents
                                  'source_token', #credit card, ach, or customer token from pandapay tokenizer 'receipt@email.com', #receipt email for tax refund
-                                 'destination-ein' # OPTIONAL, if set: this will create an immediate grant object for the given charity
+                                 'charity_eid' # OPTIONAL, if set: this will create an immediate grant object for the given charity
                                  ) # This will return {code: response_code, body: response_body}

 # Examples:

-# Create a donation without a destination.
+# Create a donation without a charity.
 This will be used later when we create a grant.
 BamboozledPanda.create_donation(50000, 'sk_live_asdfasfasdf', 'kpister@github.com')

-# Create a donation with a destination.
+# Create a donation with a charity.
 This immediately creates a connected grant.
 BamboozledPanda.create_donation(50000, 'sk_live_asdfasfasdf', 'kpister@github.com', '68-12312323')

 BamboozledPanda.create_grant(2000, #amount in cents